THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Slovenians are a creative and imaginative lot whose escape route from the Balkan nightmare via a kind of blithe mimicry of western counterculture does not prevent them believing most of what their grandparents always believed

 One night offered a glimpse into this country's joyless, accountant's animus.
-As I set one highly disinfected Catholic dancefloor alight, a man's unflinching stare was explained to me thus: "He's wondering why you're doing this for nothing," a sympathiser explained.
+As I set one highly disinfected Catholic dancefloor alight, a Karadždic-coiffured man's unflinching stare was explained to me thus: "He's wondering why you're doing this for nothing," a sympathiser whispered.

 There is dancing now, in the town where music itself was once prohibited.
 These adventurers must ignore the majority's Yugo-albatross burden upon their necks.
 They avoid eye contact, perhaps worried they'll be reported to the authorities, antipsychotics prescribed, and lead weights sewn into to their clothing.

 BUT!
-A troubling fact persisted.
-Even with the foreigners sexually and economically quarantined, concerned defenders of the culture of drinking/smells/men and women not liking each other very much had not become rich enough themselves to barf, cough, and snort to sport all day long.
+A troubling fact persisted following my welcome into Slovenia's arms.
+Even with the well-known jewish gay, heterosexual, pedophile, nigger-loving, Devil-worshipping, gypsy junkie successfully sexually and economically quarantined, concerned defenders of the culture of drinking/smells/men and women not liking each other very much had not become rich enough themselves to barf, cough, and snort to sport all day long.

 They were still living with their folks.
 And I wasn't.
 Perhaps lawyers would be needed.
 Something wasn't fair.

-So along the way I became the only gay, heterosexual, pedophile, nigger-loving, Devil-worshipping, heroin junkie foreign spy in the village.
+Consequently I became the only gay, heterosexual, pedophile, nigger-loving, Devil-worshipping, gypsy junkie foreign spy in the village.

-To crown it all, I'm not even a proper Englishman, they complained, referencing my lack of interest in watching men running around in shorts.
-Behold my inadequacy.
-They, of all people, should have realised I am too busy with my womanising gay pedo Satanic junkie secret agent work.
+I'm not even a proper Englishman, they complained, referencing my lack of interest in watching men running around in shorts.
+They, of all people, should have realised I am too busy with my womanising gay jewish pedo Satanic nigger-loving junkie gypsy secret agent work.

-Finally an incontrovertible fact wobbled into focus.
-Here, at last, was a real-life foreign weakness!
-Here was someone - who thanks to his excessive interestingness had somehow been deprived of the type of company usually responsible for 99% of all conversation - who couldn't speak.
-Talking to itself was an achievement of which Slovenia could be justly proud, while speaking Slovene was something at which this foreigner really did suck.
+Here was someone - who thanks to his excessive novelty and interestingness amongst the townsfolk - had somehow been deprived of the type of company usually responsible for 99% of all conversation - who couldn't speak Slovenian.

 Like a shoal of herrings, the town reacted as one.
 They weren't allowed to dance, or get laid, or indeed have any kind of non-alcoholic fun, under threat, it seems, of social banishment.
 They couldn't find any privacy away from their own microscopically detailed investigation of themselves - nor dare to be more or less than the average of themselves.

 But ah - the language - we've got you there.
-Pouncing like cats on their discovery of a weakness brought brotherhood and strength, some hope of a unified resistance to this invasion of Slovenia by my flexible, declension-less, unisex tongue.
+Half lurching, half pouncing like drunken cats on my linguistic handicap brought Slovenia brotherhood and strength, some hope of a unified resistance to its invasion by the foreign enemy and his non-phonetic but flexible, uninflected, tongue.

 Taunting "the English" for his linguistic, erm, limitation became the European Capital of Chicken's fourth favourite pastime after drinking, smoking and football...and the first new one since the demise of Mithraism.